CodeMaterial/CostumePy/README.md

 # :tophat: Costume Py :tophat:

-Costume Py is a library designed to allow developers to create smart wearable costumes.
+CostumePy is a library designed to allow developers to create smart wearable costumes.
 The overall aim is to create a more dynamic programming style compared to the linear `while True:` systems.

 ## Getting Started

 Each part of the system is a `CostumeModule` which can be run, tested and communicated with concurrently.
-Below I am going to give some example modules
+Below I am going to give some example modules.

 ### Example  File Structure